babelsociety/website/content/blog/in-depth-economy/index.md

 The shortage burden will be spread across the whole population and everyone will have to play their role to easy the issue, adjusting their eating habits if necessary.
 There will still be people that have more wealth and that can afford more wheat-products, however the difference shouldn't be meaningful.

-# Babel Economy
+# Main purpose {babel-economy}

-Now that we have a high-level overview of what different economic models work and offer, let's dig into Babel economic model.
+Now that we have a high-level overview of what different economic models offer and how they work, let's dig into Babel's economic model.

-## Main purpose

 The main goal of Babel economy it is to provide an economic model that best suit the kind of society we want to build.
-Instead of letting economy shape our society, we want the opposite, we want the value of our society to be clearly reflected on how the economy is run.
+Instead of letting economy shape our society we do the opposite, **we let our values shape the economy**.

 Indeed, we have little interest in perfect allocation of resources if the result is a society full of misery and suffer.

-We want an economic models that reflects all of the [core values](@/content/manifesto/index.md#core-values), hence it should be decentralized, inclusive and collaborative.
+Our [core values](@/content/manifesto/index.md#core-values) are the foundation of our economic system, with particular emphasis on decentralization, integration and collaboration.
+We applied to economy one of the golden rules of software design: make wrong states irrepresentable; we want a system where it is impossible (or at least very hard) to corrupt and exploit, without poverty, one where violent criminal activities such as murder and theft are unmotivated.
+We want an economy where people can thrive and become the best versions of themselves.

+Spoiler alert: the result is nothing new, greatly similar to what anarcho-communists popularized in early XX century.

+Taking all in consideration, our main design decision is:

+> an individual's quality of life is strictly bound to society's quality of life

+This means that by improving our life, we will automatically improve other people's life too.

+We believe this formula plays well with the different aspects of human nature, for example both egoism and altruism can be put up to good work in this model.

+We believe every emotion and aspect of human nature is important, every sentiment necessary, worth to have and explore.
+Our job is to balance and harmonize our multifaceted nature into a beautiful character.
+Like in music, a beautiful melody isn't one composed by only high or low notes, but rather one where all have their place and time, skillfully orchestrated into a delightful opera.

 ## Why not market economy?